unreal4u/telegram-api/README.md

 [create an issue](https://github.com/unreal4u/telegram-api/issues)!
 Not sure if you've found a new bug?
 You can always ask in the [special group](https://t.me/PHPBotAPI) :)

+## Roadmap

+- v3 (master branch) is the current active branch.
+- v2 (v2 branch) will be updated with the latest Bot API updates until at least April 2018.
+Depending on usage and some other factors, this can be extended.
+- v1 is deprecated and no new work will be done there.
+- v0 is deprecated and no new work will be done there.

 ## Installation

 [![Total Downloads](https://poser.pugx.org/unreal4u/telegram-api/downloads)](https://packagist.org/packages/unreal4u/telegram-api)